 - Should be able to return/exchange easily if necessary

 - Wants to be notified of discounts and events

-Next, I spent some time developing lo-fi and hi-fi wireframes.
-Drawing from the user flows, I made five pages essential for usability testing: homepage, product overview page, product detail page, blog, and blog detail page.
-Highlights include:
+Drawing from the user flows, I created low-fidelity and high-fidelity wireframes for 5 key pages: homepage, product overview page, product detail page, blog, and blog detail page.

 Protoype and Usability Testing

 To test the wireframes, I created a clickable prototype and asked 3 users to:

 1. Imagine that you came to the site to purchase clothing.
 You want to learn about the product as much as possible before purchasing.
 How would you do this?